Loading...

 (d) the horizontal component of velocity remains constant.

-Solution: The best approach to answering these kinds of kinematics questions in the AP physics exam is to write down the projectile motion formulas
+Solution: The best approach to answering these kinds of kinematics questions in the AP physics exam is to utilize the projectile motion formulas.

 (b) The speed of the projectile definitely changes.
-Because initially it is thrown with some speed, and some later time at the highest point its velocity becomes zero.
-So, this choice is also wrong.
+Initially, it is launched with a certain speed, and at a later time, at the highest point, its velocity becomes zero.
+So, this choice is also incorrect.

 Hence, the correct answer is (d).